All Products

 2. Resource tags

 The first time a client requests a resource from a server, the server adds a tag to the response headers.
-The next time the client requests the resource from the server, the tag is used to identify the requested resource.
+The tag is used to identify the requested resource when the client requests the same resource again.
 The header of subsequent requests carries this tag.
 If the server checks this tag and confirms that the requested resource is not updated, the HTTP 304 status code is returned to the client.
 The client retrieves the resource from the local cache.
 If the server detects that the tag is different from that of the resource on the server, the server informs the clients that the resource is updated or has expired.
 In this case, the client must retrieve the latest version of the resource from the server.

 Header